michaelthomasletts/michaelthomasletts.github.io/README.md

 **Technologies:** AWS, Spark, Delta Lake, Databricks, DBT, Apache Airflow, Snowflake, Github Workflows<br>
 **Languages:** Python, SQL<br>
 **Techniques:** ETL, Real-Time Processing, Batch Processing, Python Packaging<br>

+## Accomplishments
+- I developed a product named Simple File Automation (SFA) at Amazon that allowed external business partners to independently upload and manage Amazon Air's (AIR DABI) fuel data from an FTP server.
+SFA was designed as a modular product, meaning that it can be reproduced for any use-case on the AIR DABI team with minimal customization.
+Before the introduction of SFA, AIR DABI engineers tasked with weekly on-call duties were regularly faced with debugging a legacy data pipeline that required them to converse back and forth with external business partners for debugging, deleting, upserting, and inserting records; this made training new-hires especially difficult.
+SFA empowered business partners to manage that data independently, and minimized stress and technical overhead for data engineers on AIR DABI.
+- I developed, tested, and deployed a mixed model completely from scratch that generated prospective credit offers for customers using the LeafLink platform; it earned forty new credit customers in the first month of operation.
+Notably, this project was imagined and presented by me to the head of the credit team within LeafLink.
+Additionally, I also developed the data pipeline for running that model in production.

 ## Experience